x2-dmmd/x2/md/documents/variables.md

 out myInteger
 ```

 By default, a variable is scoped, or local, which means it can only be referenced within the section it was defined in.
-Once the section is ended, the variables are garbaged collected to save memory.
+Once the section is ended, the variables are garbage collected to save memory.

 There are two other types of variables, `file variable` and `global variable`.
 A file variable can be referenced by any sections within the same file, while a global variable can be referenced anywhere in the project.